 Running the Cleanup Script for a Virtualized Platform Deployment

-You can use the cleanup deploy script tool to clean up ODA_BASE on Oracle Database Appliance Virtualized Platform.
+Use this cleanup deploy script tool to clean up a Virtualized Platform deployment on Oracle Database Appliance.

-- Run the following command from dom0 on Node 0 to remove ODA_BASE and the
+Run the following command from dom0 on Node 0 to remove ODA_BASE and the initial network configuration.

 Restoring an Oracle Database Appliance Baremetal System